 On August 3, 2000 we issued a warrant to the May Davis Group and four of its affiliates to purchase up to 100,000 shares of common stock at \$5.0375 per share.
-The warrant is exercisable, in whole or in part, at any time on or after the issuance date and on or prior to the fifth year anniversary of the issuance date.
-The exercise price and number of shares are subject to adjustment for subdivisions, combinations, stock dividends, reorganizations and various other issuances.

 On May 10, 2001, in connection with our execution of a common stock purchase agreement with Sativum Investments Limited, we issued three three-year warrants to purchase an aggregate of 350,000 shares of our common stock at \$2.38 per share to Sativum (250,000 shares), Pacific Crest Securities Inc. (75,000 shares) and Granite Financial Group, Inc. (25,000 shares).
 The shares underlying these warrants are being registered for sale by the registration statement of which this prospectus forms a part.
 The exercise price and number of shares are subject to adjustment for subdivisions, combinations, stock dividends and reorganizations.
+Pacific Crest and Granite have exercised their warrants in full.